Sustainability

 Red Gold is making every effort possible to be environmentally friendly by being good corporate stewards of the planet we all share…we refer to this as Reduce, Reuse, Recycle

 We’ve worked with local family farms for over 80 years to grow the best tasting tomatoes in the world.
 Why?
 Because we are a family business and supporting other local family businesses is important to us.
-Today we work with over 35 family farms across Indiana, Michigan and Ohio some of whom have been with us for over 30 years.
+Today we work with 30+ family farms across Indiana, Michigan and Ohio some of whom have been with us for over 30 years.

 One of the many reasons we partner with multi-generational farm families is that they’re not just caring for their land for today…they’re thinking of the next generation and the one after that.
 Our farm families have a vested interest in keeping their farms healthy and we encourage that by rewarding innovation, conservation and stewardship.